robfatland/mocean/README.md

 if __name__ == '__main__': run(app=application, host='0.0.0.0', port=PPPP, reloader=True)
 ```

-Notice I am using `PPPP` for the port number (use a real number) and I use `AAA.BBB.CCC.DDD` for the ip address (use a real
-ip address).
 When building this on the cloud: Note that the cloud vendor can provide a fixed ip address that you map to
 the Server so its address never changes for the duration of a project.